The Garfield T. Meltzer – Jewish War Veterans Scholarship Fund

-Garfield Theodore Meltzer was born in Saint John, New Brunswick June 29, 1922 and passed away, April 26, 2008.
+Garfield Theodore Meltzer was born in Saint John, New Brunswick, June 29, 1922 and passed away April 26, 2008.
 For over 53 years, he was the beloved husband of Jacqueline (Rubanowicz of Paris, France).
 Mr. Meltzer was predeceased by his father Samuel Meltzer, who immigrated to Saint John from Vilna, Lithuania and his mother, Alice Dritz Meltzer, who also was a native of Vilna, Lithuania.
 She died in Saint John when “Gar” was two years of age.

-Gar was happy man, full of mirth, who loved his family and his home.
+Gar was a happy man, full of mirth, who loved his family and his home.
 He believed in working hard, doing one’s best and realizing the fruit of one’s labours for family and community.
 He was a kind, generous, fair, honourable, humble, optimistic, and ever courteous man who had an indomitable spirit.
 He always took the high road and had a good word with a smile for everyone.

-Gar and his wife, Jackie had compassion and deep concern for the human rights of all people Gar was committed to promoting human rights, brotherhood, mutual respect, peace and community service throughout his life.
+Gar and his wife, Jackie, had compassion and deep concern for the human rights of all people.
+Gar was committed to promoting human rights, brotherhood, mutual respect, peace and community service throughout his life.
 He was active in the scouting movement, as Akela for over 25 years with the Judean and then the Eli Boyaner Cub Pack in Saint John.
 He considered each of his cubs as one of his boys.
 He delivered Meals on Wheels, offered pastoral care at the Saint John Regional Hospital and served on the Board of the Shaarei Zedek Synagogue.

 He was a founding member and Commander of the Jewish War Veterans in Atlantic Canada, a member of the Maritime Parkinsons Association, the North West Commercial Travellers’ Association of Canada, Albion Masonic Lodge No.1, Saint John Multi-Cultural Association, B’nai Brith Canada, Royal United Services Institutes of Canada (RUSI) and the Carlton Curling Club.